reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 Next, we are creating the request using the `Request.Builder` for setting the API URL and API keys in the HTTP request header.
 Then we make an asynchronous HTTP call on the client and receive the response by attaching a `Callback` handler.

 ## Synchronous POST Request with OkHttpClient
-The below code illustrates the executing a synchronous HTTP `POST` request using the `OkHttpClient` API.
+The below code illustrates executing a synchronous HTTP `POST` request using the `OkHttpClient` API:

 ```java
 public class OkHttpClientApp {